WakiMak/trentent.github.io-forked/_posts/2016-12-06-citrix-netscaler-11-1-unified-gateway-and-a-non-working-citrix-html5-receiver.md

 ---
 We setup a Citrix Unified Gateway for a proof of concept and were having an issue getting the HTML5 Receiver to connect for external connections.
 It was presenting an error message: "Citrix Receiver cannot connect to the server".
 We [followed this documentation](https://www.citrix.com/blogs/2015/07/08/receiver-internals-how-receiver-for-html5-chrome-connections-work/).
 It states, for our use case:

 > What would probably help is having a proxy that can parse out all websocket traffic and convert to ICA/CGP traffic without any need of changes to XA/XD.
-Netscaler Gateway does exactly this... ...NetScaler Gateway also doesn€™t need any special configuration for listening over websockets...
+Netscaler Gateway does exactly this... ...NetScaler Gateway also doesn"t need any special configuration for listening over websockets...
 >
 > **Connections via NetScaler Gateway:**
 >